WEID-Consortium/weid.info/weid2026_specification.md

 *   The URN prefix (`urn:x-weid:`) is removed, as well as 0-paddings (`001` shall be `1`) and hyphens, so we now have `PSX0`.
 *   `136141SZ58` will be added to the front, so we have `136141SZ58PSX0`.
 (Note that this prefix resembles the OID that points to the WEID root.
 No OID redirection must be applied for calculating the check-digit.)
 *   Then, `A` will be replaced with 10, `B` will be replaced with `11`, etc., so we now have `1361412835582528330`.
-This number is the payload for the standard Luhn algorithm which works as follows:
+This number is the payload for the standard Luhn algorithm, which works as follows:
     *   Start from the rightmost digit.
 Moving left, double the value of every second digit (including the rightmost digit).
     *   Sum the digits of the resulting value in each position.
     *   Sum the resulting values from all positions, `s`.